Join me at Bayou Book Junkie for my Enemy Within cover reveal!!

 How the hell was he going to walk out of here with a half-hard cock?
 Don’t be an idiot, Adam!
 This could ruin the rest of your life!

 He squirmed.
 Licked his lips.
 Looked away.

-And then looked back, deep into Faisal’s eyes.
+And then he looked back, deep into Faisal’s gaze.
 He squeezed his hand.
 “Okay.”

 Timestamp: Adam and Faisal’s first meeting, three years prior to Enemies of the State.